reactjs/react.dev/src/content/learn/index.md

 }
 ```

-React will call your component function again.
+React will call your Component function again.
 This time, `count` will be `1`.
 Then it will be `2`.
 And so on.

-If you render the same component multiple times, each will get its own state.
+If you render the same Component multiple times, each will get its own state.
 Click each button separately:

 <Sandpack>